peterwiebe/riacarmin/_posts/2016-05-25-design-for-programmers.md

 Monochromatic schemes are great for base colors for text and supportive elements like borders, backgrounds, shadows, etc.

-- You would want to have the darkest color have the brightness ~95% and the darkest ~20%.
+- You would want to have the lightest color have the brightness of ~95% and the darkest ~20%.
 - You never want to have your text be an absolute black or #000.
-20% black on a white background is much easier on the eyes, thus easier to read.
+20% dark grey on a white background is much easier on the eyes, thus easier to read.
 - Try adding a slight blue hue to your greys to achieve a more modern, cold grey colors.

 ```Sass